mkhill86/crossword-puzzle-maker/README.md

-# Crossword Puzzle Maker
+# Word Search Puzzle Maker

-This app will be used to create you own crossword puzzles.
+This app will be used to create your own wordsearch puzzles.